CosmoStatGW/MGCosmoPop/README.md

 ## Overview and code organisation

 ### General structure
-The code implements the hierarchical framework in an object-oriented fashion.
+The code implements the hierarchical framework in an object-oriented way.
 For the moment, a single population of astrophysical BBHs is present.
 The code is however ready to support multiple populations, which should be implemented inheriting from the Abstract Base Class ```ABSpopulation```